arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ***Do you want to learn more about the different types of Variables and their features?
 Have a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/cloud-variables).***

-#### Device Programming
+### Device Programming

 It is now time to start uploading sketches on your devices.

-For this purpose, Arduino Cloud integrates a [Web Editor](https://docs.arduino.cc/learn/starting-guide/the-arduino-web-editor), which allows you to program your boards from any browser and use the latest Arduino IDE features without having to install any software locally.
+For this purpose, Arduino Cloud integrates a [Web Editor](https://docs.arduino.cc/learn/starting-guide/the-arduino-web-editor), which allows you to program your boards from any browser and use the latest Arduino IDE features and libraries without having to install any software locally.

-In order to open the Web Editor, go to Arduino Cloud Home and click on the Web Editor button.
+In order to open the Web Editor, go to Arduino Cloud Home and click on the [Web Editor](https://create.arduino.cc/editor) button.

 ![Get started with the Web Editor](assets/web-editor-button.png "Get started with the Web Editor")

 ***To get started with the Web Editor, check the dedicated tutorial at [this link](https://docs.arduino.cc/arduino-cloud/getting-started/getting-started-web-editor).
-On the other hand, if you have already developed your sketch and you would like to import it into the Web Editor, see the corresponding documentation [here](https://docs.arduino.cc/arduino-cloud/tutorials/import-your-sketchbook-and-libraries-to-the-web-editor)***
+However, if you have already developed your sketch and you would like to import it into the Web Editor, see the corresponding documentation [here](https://docs.arduino.cc/arduino-cloud/tutorials/import-your-sketchbook-and-libraries-to-the-web-editor)***

 All the sketches you are going to create are individual and owned by the user that created them.
 Other members of the Shared Space can access your sketch in their Web Editor only if you share it with them.
-If you would like to do so, have a look at [this dedicated tutorial](https://docs.arduino.cc/arduino-cloud/tutorials/share-your-sketches).
+If you would like to do so, have a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/tutorials/share-your-sketches).

 Keep in mind that your sketch may contain some sensitive data that you do not want to share with other members, like Wi-Fi credentials or API keys.
 If this is the case, check [this tutorial](https://docs.arduino.cc/arduino-cloud/tutorials/store-your-sensitive-data-safely-when-sharing) to learn how to share sketches without sharing sensitive data.

-#### OTA Updates
+### OTA Updates

 Arduino Cloud for Business integrates an amazing feature: Over-The-Air updates.
 This feature allows you to upload sketches wirelessly to your Arduino boards.
-This way, as soon as you have a compatible board connected to a WiFi/Ethernet network and configured to work with OTA, you will not need to physically connect the board to your computer in order to upload new sketches to it.
-Instead, everything will work Over-The-Air, even from remote.
+This way, as soon as you have a compatible board connected to a WiFi/Ethernet network and configured to work with OTA, you will not need to physically connect the board to your computer to upload new sketches to it; instead, everything will work Over-The-Air, even from remote.

 ***Are you interested in learning how to perform an OTA update?
-Check [this tutorial](https://docs.arduino.cc/arduino-cloud/features/ota-getting-started#how-does-it-work).***
+Check [this tutorial](https://docs.arduino.cc/arduino-cloud/features/ota-getting-started#how-does-it-work).
+If you prefer to use the Arduino Cloud CLI instead, go to [this link](https://docs.arduino.cc/arduino-cloud/getting-started/arduino-cloud-cli#ota-over-the-air).***

-### Fleet Management
+## Fleet Management

 Now it is time for you to start managing your fleet of devices/Things.
 The Arduino Cloud for Business fleet management features allow you to filter your devices/Things by status, add tags to more efficiently identify your projects, search between boards and list and order them.

-Get started with this awesome feature by going to **Things** or **Devices** tab in [Arduino IoT Cloud](https://create.arduino.cc/iot/devices) and searching and filtering among your Things/devices.
+Get started with this awesome feature by going to **Things** or **Devices** tab in [Arduino IoT Cloud](https://create.arduino.cc/iot/devices) and start searching and filtering among your Things/devices.

 ![Search and filter among devices](assets/search-things.png "Search and filter among devices")

-If you want to create your own tag, which you can use them as a filtering option, go to **Things** tab, click on the Thing you would like to tag and go to the Metadata tab as shown in the figure below.
+If you want to create your own tag, which you can use as a filtering option, go to **Things** tab, click on the Thing you would like to tag and go to the Metadata tab as shown in the figure below.

 ![Thing metadata](assets/thing-metadata.png "Thing metadata").